Where did the Siamese cat come from?

-The female, now pregnant, was left alone to guard the goblet.
-Overwhelmed with this responsibility, she wrapped her tail around the goblet's stem and fixed her eyes so that she wouldn't lose sight of it.
+The female, who was now pregnant, was left alone to guard the goblet.
+Overwhelmed with this responsibility, she wrapped her tail around the goblet's stem and fixed her eyes on it so that she wouldn't lose sight of it.

-And to this very day, there are still some Siamese cats born with crossed eyes and kinked tails.
+And all of them had inherited their mother's crossed eyes and kinked tail.
+And to this very day, there are still some Siamese cats born with crossed eyes and kinked tails ...

-Once upon a time (it starts as all good legends do!) in the ancient kingdom of Siam …
+Once upon a time (it starts, as all good stories do) in the ancient kingdom of Siam …

 And to this very day, there are still some Siamese cats born with kinked tails!